 - the mass of an atom is concentrated at its centre, the nucleus (which is very small)

 - the nucleus is positively charged

 Niels Bohr adapted Ernest Rutherford's model.
 Bohr did calculations that led him to suggest that electrons orbit the nucleus in fixed energy levels - called shells.
-The shells are at certain distances from the
+The shells are at certain distances

 Later experiments led to the idea that the positive charge of any nucleus could be subdivided into a whole number of smaller particles, each particle having the same amount of positive charge.
-The name proton
+The name proton was

-was given to these particles.
+given to these particles.